-Minutes of the Annual General Meeting of ING Groep N.V.
+Draft minutes of the Annual General Meeting of ING Groep N.V.
 Muziekgebouw aan 't IJ, Amsterdam

-These minutes reflect the business-related content of the meeting and are a translation of the Dutch minutes.
-In the event of a difference in interpretation, the Dutch minutes shall prevail.
+These minutes reflect the business-related content of the meeting and are a translation of the Dutch minutes, the latter which shall prevail.